County island: Illinois

+Many county islands were eliminated in Illinois by a 1986 state law that automatically annexed them into the surrounding city.
+Uniquely among the 22 affected cities, Springfield exercised its home rule powers to retroactively reverse this annexation.
+As a result Springfield continues to have unincorporated enclaves including the neighborhoods of Laketown and Cabbage Patch.

+Illinois also has some incorporated exclaves.
 Mount Greenwood Cemetery is completely surrounded by the city of Chicago but is incorporated into the neighboring suburb of Merrionette Park.

 Tennessee

 Memphis surrounds the Bridgewater area of Shelby County, Tennessee, that is subdivision of Cordova, with I-40 as a north boundary, Whitten Road as a west boundary, Shelby Farms Park as a south boundary, and roughly between Appling and Cordova Rd as an east boundary.
 Memphis attempted to annex the entire area in the 2000s but decided to hold off because of a lack of funding and annexed only the portion between Appling Rd and Germantown Pkwy.

 Chattanooga surrounds the St Elmo #2 political district of Hamilton County, Tennessee, which forms non-contiguous county island boundaries (some as small as an individual parcel).
 Chattanooga does not actively pursue annexation of this area as past attempts have resulted in significant landowner resistance; however, Chattanooga does allow individual landowners to voluntarily join their jurisdiction in exchange for access to city trash and police service; most residential homeowners do not consider this worth the additional 40% property tax burden.
 Voluntary annexation is usually initiated by business owners within the county, one reason being to lower insurance premiums for certain commercial activities.

+Due to three county islands near Sweetwater, Tennessee, Tennessee's 2nd congressional district is not geographically contiguous — rather it is politically contiguous, with exclaves "connected" despite being entirely-surrounded by Tennessee's 3rd congressional district.